County of San Diego

 Climate Action Plan

-The County is actively engaged in implementing the CAP and its 26 measures to reduce greenhouse gas emissions.
+The County is actively engaged in implementing the the 26 measures in the 2018 CAP to reduce greenhouse gas emissions.

 - Visit the CAP Dashboard to see our progress

 On September 30, 2020, the County of San Diego Board of Supervisors voted to set aside its approval of the County’s 2018 Climate Action Plan (2018 CAP) and related actions because the Final Supplemental Environmental Impact Report (2018 CAP SEIR) was found to be out of compliance with the California Environmental Quality Act (CEQA).
 In response to this Board action, staff are preparing a Climate Action Plan Update (CAP Update) to revise the 2018 CAP and correct the items identified by the Court within the Final 2018 CAP SEIR that were not compliant.
 The 2018 CAP and EIR are being revised in partnership with residents, and business and environmental groups.
 The County continues implementing sustainability measures to effectively reduce greenhouse gases (GHGs) as part of its ongoing commitment to the environment.
 The court ruling struck down part of the 2018 CAP’s EIR but did not find fault with its 26 GHG reduction measures.
 Learn more about the CAP Update.

 The County reduced 130,075 metric tons of carbon dioxide equivalent by implementing 2018 Climate Action Plan measures in 2019.
 Find status updates on all 26 measures on the 2018 CAP dashboard, and read the full 2019 Annual Monitoring Report to learn more.

 The 2018 CAP reduces greenhouse gas emissions through 26 enforceable, quantifiable, and achievable measures within five emissions sectors.
 Roll over and click on each button to learn more.

 County of San Diego climate action stories, news, and updates